I'll be speaking at CFCamp in Munich, Germany, Oct 20-21. See you there!

 In short, I make the case here for why you should NOT let the JDK installer implement its "public jre" option.

 Many find after applying a ColdFusion update that either CF won't start at all, or they can't access the ColdFusion Admin, or some part of CF or their app doesn't work.
+Or perhaps the problem may not become clear for hours or even days.

 The problem may be simply that there was an error in the update process CF did, and it may be rather easily confirmed and resolved.
 In this post, I share several tips and observations to help resolve this, based on my years of providing remote CF troubleshooting support.

-The TLDR version: check the ColdFusion update log (not logs in the normal CF "logs" folder.
-More detail below.)
-And if there are errors, try stopping CF (and its related services) yourself and then either try the update again, or if it still fails, try to manually apply the update from the command line.
 If that's enough to get you going, great--especially if you ARE in panic mode!
 (If the "problem" you need to solve, instead, is that you can't get CF to show you updates because you're behind a firewall preventing outbound internet access, I help with that also, toward the end.)

 For most people, though, even those "simple things to do" can prove challenging (and understandably so).
 And you may find different resources on the web offering perhaps truncated discussions of the topics, which is why I elaborate on things in this post.

 And even if you're in a panic, it may take only about 10 minutes to read this whole post.
 (You can also hire me to help instead, of course.
-See the link above.)
+See the links above or below.)
 Hope the info to follow is helpful for you.

 (There was some challenge in getting all the speakers posted until just last week, so though I had known I was speaking for months, I held off announcing it until I could point to the link.)